-The way employers determine federal income tax withholding changed with the reformatting of Form W-4 (Employee's Withholding Certificate) in 2020.
+The way employers determine federal income tax withholding changed with the reformatting of Form W-4, Employee's Withholding Certificate in 2020.
 Employers use IRS Publication 15-T to determine the amount of federal income tax to withhold from their employees' wages.

-Employees request adjustments to their withholding using Form W-4, to provide employers with amounts to increase or reduce taxes and amounts to increase or decrease the amount of wage income subject to income tax withholding.
-The computations described in IRS Publication 15-T allow employers to figure withholding, regardless of whether the employee provided a Form W-4 in an earlier year or provides the new version of Form W-4 in 2024.
+Employees request adjustments to their withholding using Form W-4 to provide employers with amounts to increase or reduce taxes and amounts to increase or decrease the amount of wage income subject to income tax withholding.
+The computations described in IRS Publication 15-T allow employers to figure withholding, regardless of whether the employee provided a Form W-4 in an earlier year or provides the new version of Form W-4 in 2025.
 IRS Publication 15-T also allows employers to figure withholding based on their payroll system (automated or manual) and withholding method of choice.

-IRS Publication 15-T describes five methods for determining the amount of income taxes to be withheld from an employee's wages in 2024.
+IRS Publication 15-T describes five methods for determining the amount of income taxes to be withheld from an employee's wages in 2025.
 The appropriate method depends on whether the employee's Form W-4 was provided before 2020 when changes were initiated:

 - 1. Percentage method tables for automated payroll systems - 2.
 Wage bracket method tables for manual payroll systems with Forms W-4 from 2020 or later - 3.
 Wage bracket method tables for manual payroll systems with Forms W-4 from 2019 or earlier - 4.
 Percentage method tables for manual payroll systems with Forms W-4 from 2020 or later - 5.
-Percentage method tables for manual payroll systems with Forms W-4 from 2019 or earlier - KEY POINT: The IRS asserts that the current method for computing withheld taxes is allegedly simpler.
+Percentage method tables for manual payroll systems with Forms W-4 from 2019 or earlier - ☼ KEY POINT: The IRS asserts that the current method for computing withheld taxes is allegedly simpler.
 But many employers believe the opposite is true.
-Fortunately, the IRS provides an online withholding estimator at IRS.gov/W4App to assist employees in determining the amount to include on the Form W-4.
+Fortunately, the IRS provides an online withholding estimator at IRS.gov/W4App to assist employees in determining the amount to include on Form W-4. - ☼ KEY POINT: Churches should require all employees to provide an updated Form W-4 to remove all the "pre-2020" Forms W-4 from its system to simplify payroll calculations.
+This is especially true if a church is calculating payroll manually.